Please read first: Disclaimer & Declaration (A Poem)

 I generally offer healing for my family, friends, and members that I’m in spiritual groups with.
-This may change once I become a registered social worker, in that I will only be able to offer “traditional” healing to them and not anything that can be described as social work or counseling.
 I also serve particular communities and offer healing work to them.
 The main community I support is anyone who has ancestry from what is colonially known as the Philippines.
 The secondary community I support is anyone who has identities and experiences that are not heterosexual and/or not cisgender, and who also identifies as Black and/or Indigenous and/or a Person of Colour (often under the acronyms of QTBIPOC, QTIBPOC, and 2SQTBIPOC).
 If you fall outside of those communities, I can still offer healing to you, just know that I prioritize my communities because of how they support me and receive very little support or access to the kinds of healing they want and need.
 This means that I tend to book community members first, and those outside of those communities will be put on a waiting list or booked further down in the month.

 Where do I serve?

-Currently, as of July 2020, I mostly serve within the Odaawaa/Ottawa region, in the unceded and unsurrendered territories of the Algonquin peoples.
+Currently, as of February 2021, I mostly serve within the so-called Ottawa region, in the unceded and unsurrendered territories of the Algonquin peoples.
 Due to the pandemic, I mostly do forms of healing long distance, over chat, Skype, Google Hangouts, Facebook video, or the phone.
 You can also contact me to organize a weekend pay-what-you-can online retreat for your local community and I would be happy to run group online rituals and sessions with your people.